DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/10 Specify Item Location.md

 Specify the [location](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#location) property for each item.
-The [location](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#location) value can be one of the following:
+The following [location](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#location) values are available:

 - *"center"* (default)
  Places the item in the center of the toolbar.